Frequently Asked Questions About

 What is server-based correspondence chess?

-Server-based correspondence chess is similar to postal chess; however, instead of exchanging moves by postcard, moves and friendly correspondence is exchanged via the internet.
-A player logs in from one's personal computer to a central computer called "the chess server."
-Once logged-in, a player makes chess moves on a chessboard located on the server and "sends" the moves to his opponent via the computer.
-The server notifies your opponent by e-mail that a move was made.
+Server-based correspondence chess is similar to postal chess; however, instead of exchanging moves by post card, moves and (optional) friendly correspondence are exchanged via the internet.
+A player logs in from his / her personal computer to a central computer, "ICCF's chess server."
+Once logged-in, a player moves chess pieces with the computer mouse on a 2D chessboard (the chess gui,) located on his computer screen, and "sends" the moves to his opponent via this same gui interface.
+The server notifies the opponent by e-mail that a move was made.
 When it is your turn, you are notified by e-mail that it is your turn.
-Moves transmit back and forth between players until the game is finished.
+Moves are transmitted back and forth until the game is finished.
 The server accurately maintains the current position throughout the game.
-It also stores the complete game score; the reflection time used by each player, each player's vacation time and notifies the TD when time violations occur by either player.
+It also stores the complete game score, reflection time used by each player, each player's vacation time and notifies the TD if there are time violations by either player.
 Should a player be slow to move, the server sends the slow player a "repeat."
 When the game ends, the server sends the TD the result for tabulation and rating calculations.
-The tedious bookkeeping associated with correspondence chess is done for the player by the server.
-The player only needs to sign up to play and then enjoy the chess game!
+Tedious, error-prone bookkeeping and time complaints associated with postal chess are gone in server play.
+A player only needs to sign-up to play and enjoy server chess games!

-CCLA server chess is played on the ICCF webserver.
-Why did CCLA choose the ICCF server to play our server tournaments?
+Why did CCLA choose the ICCF server for its server tournaments?

-The CCLA is a U.S.-based ICCF national affiliate.
-The ICCF server is well designed, stable and as an ICCF affiliate it makes sense for CCLA to base its server tournaments there.
+CCLA is a U.S.-based ICCF national affiliate.
+The ICCF web server is well-designed and stable.
+As an ICCF affiliate it makes sense for CCLA to base its server tournaments there.